OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 > [!div class="checklist"]
 > * Create an Outlook add-in project
-> * Define one button that invokes a function and a second button that opens a task pane
+> * Define buttons that will render in the compose message window
-> * Implement a first-run experience that:
->     - collects information from the user
->     - fetches data from GitHub
+> * Implement a first-run experience that collects information from the user and fetches data from an external service
->     - saves data for later use
+> * Implement a UI-less button that executes a function
-> * Write code that inserts content into the body of an email message
+> * Implement a task pane that inserts content into the body of an email message

 ## Prerequisites